 However, if a device supports Bluetooth 4.0 (in some cases), 4.2 (in most cases) or 5.0 (in most cases), it should recognize both Bluetooth Smart and Classic.
 Bluetooth 4.0 devices will be officially labeled Bluetooth Smart Ready.
 In the case of Bluetooth 4.2 and 5, it's expected.

 Gadgets that commonly use Bluetooth Smart include personal health gadgets such as fitness bands or heart-rate monitors.
 These gadgets will only pair with a smartphone or tablet that also uses Bluetooth Smart – or are Bluetooth Smart Ready.

-iPhones running iOS 7 and newer should be Bluetooth Smart Ready as should Android phones running 4.3 or newer, Windows Phone 8.1 devices, and all BlackBerry 10 devices.
+Most smartphones are Bluetooth Smart compatible.
+That includes iPhones running iOS 7 and newer, Android phones running 4.3 or newer, Windows Phone 8.1 devices, and all BlackBerry 10 devices.
 Ensure your phone is running the latest version of its operating system – but if your device isn't new enough to run relatively current software, you may not be able to pair it with that fitness band.